Grants for Hispanic or Latino women and single mothers

 Help With Telephone And Internet Bills

 CenturyLink is a fantastic resource for Hispanic single moms who need help paying their internet bills.
-Individuals that meet the program’s specifications will get discounted high-speed internet services.
-Their Internet Basics assistance program is available to low-income households in areas where CenturyLink provides internet access.
+Individuals who meet the program’s specifications will get discounted high-speed internet services.
+Their Internet Basics assistance program is available to low-income households in areas where CenturyLink provides Internet access.
 Visit the CenturyLink website for more information on the software.

 Childcare Grants For Latino Women